P E C T R U M

-Spectrum's 1971 national number one hit, I’ll Be Gone (Someday
+Spectrum's 1971 national number one hit, I’ll Be Gone

-to sing along all around the country.
+and inspires crowds to sing along all around the country.

 Spectrum was formed in 1969 and today still features founder-member

 and principal songwriter Mike Rudd on vocals, guitar and blues

 harp.
-Drummer Peter ‘Robbo’ Robertson joined Mike and Bill in
+Drummer Peter ‘Robbo’ Robertson joined Mike

-Daryl Roberts joined a few years later,
+name and keyboardist Daryl Roberts joined a few years later,

 O’Connor joined Spectrum after Rudd’s long-term

 musical partner Bill Putt’s unexpected death in 2013.

 Mike Rudd and Bill Putt's early bands played alongside such

 legendary ‘70’s artists as Deep Purple, Manfred

 Mann, The Kinks, Joan Armatrading, Leo Sayer, Garry Glitter

 was the Aquarius Festival of University Arts nation-wide tour

 with Daddy Cool in 1971.
 Spectrum, Murtceps and Ariel also played

-all but one of the legendary Sunbury Festivals
+all but one of the legendary Sunbury Festivals between 1971-4.

-Studios in the ‘70s (Rock & Roll Scars) and artists
+the ‘70s (Rock & Roll Scars) and artists

 as diverse as John Williamson and Manfred Mann (see the discography)